DWELL

 So what?

-(1) People use calendars almost every day, so this feature should be prioritized.
+(1) People use calendars almost daily, so prioritize this feature.

 Hover over circles to see more insights.